Skip to main content

 Design Philosophy: Infrastructure, Not Decision-Maker

-Core Principle: Kernle = Memory Infrastructure, Agent = Memory OwnerKernle provides the infrastructure for agent memory — storage, retrieval, search, sync, and tools.
-After agent creation, Kernle does not make decisions about what agents should believe, remember, or forget.**The one exception: seed beliefs planted at birth — inherited wisdom the agent can later revise.
+Core Principle: Kernle = Memory Infrastructure, SI = Memory OwnerKernle provides the infrastructure for SI memory — storage, retrieval, search, and tools.
+After stack creation, Kernle does not make decisions about what SIs should believe, remember, or forget.**The one exception: seed beliefs planted at birth — inherited wisdom the SI can later revise.

 This separation is fundamental to memory sovereignty.